10 Ways to be a good roommate

 Sometimes people get into the habit of “letting things slide” and pretending they aren’t bothered by other people’s behavior.
 This may avoid conflict in the short term, but when the little things add up to some major frustration, typically it has become a much bigger deal than it might have been had the two had a conversation early on.

-As with #5, some people wait to long to confront.
+Some people wait too long to confront.
 Unfortunately, some of us confront too quickly.
 Remember that relationships are about give and take.
 Understand that we sometimes bring unrealistic expectations to relationships.
 Try not to take that out on your roommate, and be patient if your roommate slips and takes it out on you.

 Your RA, HD, and RHD have gone through some training on how to handle roommate conflicts.
 They can help you figure out the best way to deal with your frustrations, or can even help you practice what you’d say to your roommate.